What every man should know about prostate cancer

 • Age – a man’s chance of getting prostate cancer increases after age 50.
 About two-thirds of prostate cancer is diagnosed in men age 65 and older, with the average age of diagnosis at 66.
 It is rare in men under 40.

-• Race – prostate cancer is more common among Black men.
+• Race – prostate cancer is more common among African-American men.
 It also occurs less often in Asian-Americans and Latino men than non-Hispanic whites.

 • Family history – men with immediate family members who have had prostate cancer are more likely to get it themselves, especially if the relatives were young at the time of diagnosis.